 - Add leeks and remaining ¾ teaspoon of salt and remaining ¼ teaspoon of black pepper.
 Cook, stirring every so often, for about 10 minutes.

-- Add garlic and thyme to leeks, stirring in, and cook 1 minute.
+- Add garlic and thyme to leeks, stirring in, and cook for 1 minute.

 - To leek mixture, add roasted cauliflower florets and broth.
 Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
-Cover ajar and cook 15 minutes.
+Cover ajar and cook for 15 minutes.

 - Turn off heat.
 Using an immersion blender, blend until smooth.

 - Pour in milk.
 Blend again.
 If you want a looser or thinner soup, you can add a little more broth and heat through.